tbognar76/APKing/README.md

 * Console based application, no GUI
 * Easy to setup : just setup the ini file, need to create some directories, and run start.bat
 * It doesn't rename any file (it stores all usage informations in a filename if you wish)
+* It doesn't modify or change any files
+* It doesn't delete any files
+* It just move files from inPath to the collection, and from collection a to delete folder
 * APKing is fast using caches (determine the APK files's meta information is slow, so it using cache files to store this information)

 ##Environment: